arangodb/docs/3.10/http/document-address-and-etag.md

 The above URL schema does not specify a
 [database name](../appendix-glossary.html#database-name)
-explicitly, so the
-default database `_system` will be used.
+explicitly, so the default `_system` database is used.
 To explicitly specify the database context, use the following URL schema: